oab1/Tronhead/Readme.md

 - Huvud toolhead PCB (optional)
 - misc m3 screws (m3x30mm is the largest)
 - m3 heatset inserts (5.0mm x 4.0mm)(x6)

+I have a lot of time in this design so I would just appreciate that who shares or modifies my files credits them appropriately!
+You can find me on Discord with any other questions, u/moab1#9591

+## Credits:

 ## Huvud Toolhead PCB
 https://github.com/bondus/KlipperToolboard